R3borok/POTATOE/README.md

 ## Micro-main.code assembler

-When running the application with <main.code>-mc</main.code> it will generate the micro-main.code binary data in hex format.
+When running the application with <code>-mc</code> it will generate the micro-main.code binary data in hex format.
 This main.code is used to drive the internal control logic of the CPU.

 ### Control-word

 The control word is a 32 bit (4 byte) long sequence with the following format:

-<main.code>HBBBBBBB BBBBBBBB BBBBBBBBB YYYAXRRE</main.code>
+<code>HBBBBBBB BBBBBBBB BBBBBBBBB YYYAXRRE</code>

 | bitID       | Description                 |
 | ----------- | --------------------------- |